krakintgithub/main/roadmap/Readme.md

 CANCELED:
 - Register the miner with the Canadian patent office (or US office if Canadian one is unreasonable) - Miner is too simple.
 - If possible, make the miner work with adjusted Metamask - not a safe approach!
+- Document the sign-on - noticed copy-cats, not open source anymore